-In the event that the IRP cannot conduct this arbitration function, the Council shall mediate the dispute under the same terms as the IRP.
+If the IRP cannot conduct this arbitration function, the Council shall mediate the dispute under the same terms as the IRP.

 For the purposes of this consent the IRP shall be as established and amended from time to time by the Waihi Community Forum (WCF).